 Here at Red Sift, we’ve built a machine learning model to distinguish fake COVID-19 messages from the true ones based on the email content.
 This blog post explains why we took a Machine Learning approach and how we built the model.

 A traditional rule-based approach to classify email intent isn't scalable because a large number of rules need to be manually crafted and maintained over time.
 Attackers are smart and they will constantly find a way to adapt their phishing strategy.
 For example, to get past a 'covid-19' keyword filter, attackers can simply change the keyword to a lookalike one such as 'côvíd-19'.

 Machine Learning uses mathematics and statistics to learn patterns from the data and make educated predictions about unseen data.
-Machine Learning models need labelled data instead of hand-crafted rules.
-Machine Learning algorithms can train a model to learn sophisticated and subtle patterns from the example phish emails.
+Machine Learning models need labeled data instead of hand-crafted rules.
+Machine Learning algorithms can train a model to learn sophisticated and subtle patterns from example phish emails.
 The model can be easily updated to be more accurate with additional training data collected over time.
 As a result, an ML-based approach is more robust and dynamic.

 Real life examples

-This section shows some real world examples of true and fake COVID-19 messages.
+This section shows some real-world examples of true and fake COVID-19 messages.
 Our model correctly classifies them all.

 Fake WHO message with malicious attachment using accent characters côvíd and misspelling word coronaaviris within the document.

 There are two important building blocks of a machine learning model: data and algorithm.